 Based on Fizyr’s success, it’s not impossible to envision a future where your warehouse has automated a portion of your daily tasks.
 Whether it’s fixed, flexible, or fully autonomous, there’s a solution for your automation needs.

-If you’re looking to automate your business, it’s probably with the intent to save more money over a long period of time.
+If you’re looking for efficient factory automation, it’s probably because you intend on saving more money over a long period of time.
 Replacing skilled manual labor with autonomous robots will guarantee that, however installing them and pairing them with the right software will still come at a cost.

 Naturally, buying or renting a robot isn’t always cheap.
 Typically, automated robots vary in price depending on their model, release date, and capabilities.
 Prices can start at around $25,000 for used models but that’s only for the robot itself.
 The accompanying software and integration are an added cost that can also fluctuate depending on the provider of the software.
 Though these prices aren’t set in stone, they aren’t particularly inexpensive either.